balloob/home-assistant-addons/puppet/ha-puppet/DEVICES.md

 ### 3. Device ID Guidelines

-- Use lowercase letters, numbers, and hyphens only
+- Use lowercase letters, numbers, hyphens, and dots only
 - Include manufacturer or model information
 - Be specific (e.g., `spectra-e6-7.3in` not just `spectra`)